 Suck Point #2: They’re using Lou Reed’s songs to advertise corporate chains like Papa John’s and Domino’s.
 This is an insult to his music and his memory.
 Don’t get me wrong; I’m not saying Lou wouldn’t have endorsed pizza.
 I’m saying he wouldn’t have endorsed Papa John’s and Domino’s pizza.
 Lou would have endorsed real, thin-crust, baked on the Lower East Side, New York-style pizza.
 He wasn’t a corporate stooge.
 He was a serious artist dedicated to exploring the dark side of life.
 Songs that The Pizza Underground parodied, like Heroin and I’m Waiting for My Man, aren’t goofy, light-hearted songs.
 They’re about real people and real struggles with addiction.
 This trivialization of art is exactly what Lou Reed stood against.

 Suck Point #4: The Pizza Underground doesn’t deserve these gigs, nor do they deserve the positive press they’re getting.
 I know dozens and dozens of bands that really rock.
-People who are writing original lyrics that actually say something, people who have mastered their instruments and are still motivated to practice and improve, people who pull all-nighters recording their EPs on their smattering of home equipment before going off to their day jobs.
-Why aren’t these talented, dedicated bands getting gigs around the world?
+People who are writing original lyrics that actually say something, people who have mastered their instruments and are still motivated to practice and improve, people who pull all-nighters to record an EP on a smattering of home equipment before going off to their day jobs.
+Why aren’t these talented, dedicated bands landing gigs around the world?
 Why aren’t these bands getting blurbs on Rolling Stone’s website?
 They’d be psyched to play a no-cover show.
 They’d be more than willing to give an interview.
-Plus, their set is 45 minutes or longer, a solid amount of entertainment, not some measly eight-minute medley.
+Plus, their set is 45 minutes or longer, a solid amount of entertainment, not some measly, eight-minute medley.
 This sense of commitment to art should be rewarded with gigs and press.
 So why is The Pizza Underground getting them instead?

 In conclusion, my friend Beki put it best: “Why does he get press?
 Because he’s Macaulay Culkin?
 Some stupid band about pizza?
 This disgusts me!”